-Retail trader try to risk too much per trade and end up wiping out entire accounts.
+Retail trader tries to risk too much per trade and end up wiping out entire accounts.
 Risk Management is crucial and without it there is no chance for long term success in trading.

-What about the retail traders that has commitment and follow proper risk management and has their emotions in check?
+What about the retail traders that have the commitment and follow proper risk management and has their emotions in check?